benjaminweymouth/WealthSimpleCaseStudy/README.md

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

+-social responsible ETF (link to description) -offering Halal financiing?
+Would need to define / describe/ -one of a few companies that offers a crypto exchange

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

 Include stackshare image here.